BramVan-Oosterhout/festivals-docker/festivals-ui/DOCUMENTATION.md

-festivals-ui implements a user interface to the FestivalsApp backend using the open source Enterprise wiki [Foswiki](https://foswiki.org).
-This interdace was build as an experiment in using the FestivalsApp and is not mant to be a front end.
+festivals-ui implements a user interface to the Festivals-App backend using the open source Enterprise wiki [Foswiki](https://foswiki.org).
+This interdace was build as an experiment in using the Festivals-App and is not mant to be a front end.

 festivals-ui does all web page building at the back end, sending a fully formatted page to the browser for rendering.
 As a consequence, there is no local storage at the front end and all processing requires a request/response round trip to the server.

 Foswiki implements a web page through the specification of macros on a page.
 Many macros are predefined, and the festivals-ui uses several of those. %IMAGE( ... )% to display images and %FORMATLIST{ ... }%  to format a list of data.

-The interface to the FestivalsApp is implemented in a plugin, the FestivalsPlugin.
-The plugin defines a collection of Foswiki macros, that retrieve data from the FestivalsApp and return the data as strings.
+The interface to the Festivals-App is implemented in a plugin, the FestivalsPlugin.
+The plugin defines a collection of Foswiki macros, that retrieve data from the Festivals-App and return the data as strings.
 A typical example is the combination
 ```
 %FORMATLIST{ "%EVENTS_LIST{ festivals_id="3"}%" {formatting instructions} }%
 ```